 7. As part of the standard request process, do your FOIA professionals proactively contact requesters concerning complex or voluminous requests in an effort to clarify or narrow the scope of the request so requesters can receive responses more quickly?
 Please describe any such outreach or dialogue and, if applicable, any specific examples.

-Any time a request is not able to be processed within the simple track, we send a letter notifying the requester of the unusual circumstances and asking for an opportunity to discuss ways their request could be processed more quickly.
+Any time a request is unable to be processed within the simple track we notify the requester of the unusual circumstances and ask for an opportunity to discuss ways their request could be modified in order to be processed more quickly.

 8. Outside of the standard request process or routine FOIA Liaison or FOIA Requester Service Center interactions, did your FOIA professionals engage in any outreach or dialogue, with the requester community or open government groups regarding your administration of the FOIA?
 For example, did you proactively contact frequent requesters, host FOIA-related conference calls with open government groups, or provide FOIA training to members of the public?
-Please describe any such outreach or dialogue and, if applicable, any specific examples of how this dialogue has led to improvements in your agency's FOIA administration.
+Please describe any such outreach or dialogue and, if applicable, any specific examples of how this dialogue has led to improvements in your agency's FOIA administration. agency's FOIA administration.

 TVA uses multiple methods of outreach to communicate with stakeholders and the communities we serve.
-A specific staff is dedicated to working with stakeholders, some of whom make FOIA requests, to proactively provide information and listen to feedback on TVA actions and issues of interest.
-This staff has been helpful in engaging in dialogue with non-governmental organizations to help explain TVA's determinations on their requests and to provide explanatory information on TVA actions.
+We utilize a regional external relations and communications model to leverage all areas of TVA to gain insights from and bring value to external stakeholders.
+These include customers, communities, elected officials, economic development stakeholders, public interest groups and civic organizations, some of whom make FOIA requests.
+TVA is dedicated to working with its stakeholders to proactively provide information and listen to feedback on TVA actions and issues of interest, including engaging in dialogue with non-governmental organizations, among others, to help explain TVA's determinations on their requests and to provide explanatory information on TVA actions.